 All proteomics statistical and data analyses were performed using R version 3.6.0 [50], Statistical tests, multiple comparison corrections and important individual R and Bioconductor packages are referenced where they have been used.
 The DAY286 yeast, DAY286 biofilm, and ATCC proteinGroups.txt MaxQuant output files were initially processed and analysed separately.
 The analysis methodology and some modified functions were derived from the Bioconductor package DEP [51].

 First, reversed and contaminant proteins as well as proteins identified by less than 2 unique peptides were removed.
 The resulting proteins were filtered for those quantified (LFQ intensity > 0) in minimum 2/3 yeast or 4/5 biofilm EV or WCL biological replicates (Supplementary Data S1).
 LFQ intensities were log2 transformed, then normalised using the cyclic loess normalisation method available in the Bioconductor package limma [52].
 Proteins were then separated into two groups: those exclusive to EVs or WCL, and those quantified in both samples.
 Missing LFQ values in the latter group were imputed using the bpca method from the Bioconductor package pcaMethods [53], while exclusive proteins were left untouched.
-Finally, differential abundance analysis of proteins in EV versus WCL was performed using empirical Bayes method available in limma [52, 54].
+Finally, differential abundance analyses of proteins in EV versus WCL or EV vs EV were performed using empirical Bayes method available in limma [52, 54].
 The resulting p-values were adjusted using the Benjamini-Hochberg approach [55] and the significance threshold was set at an adjusted p-value of 0.01 and a log2(fold change) of 1.
-Results of the differential abundance analyses are available in Supplementary Data S2.
+Results of the differential abundance analyses are available in Supplementary Data S2 and Supplementary Data S6.

 Functional enrichment analysis and clustering

 The online tool FungiFun2 version 2.2.8 (sbi.hki-jena.de/fungifun) was used for all GO term enrichment analyses [56].
-Enriched GO terms were those with a Benjamini-Hochberg adjusted p-value less than 0.01.
+Hypergeometric distribution significance test was used and resulting p-values were adjusted using the Benjamini-Hochberg procedure.
+Enriched GO terms were those with an adjusted p-value less than 0.01.
+Full results from the functional enrichment analyses are presented in Supplementary Data S3 and S7.
 Multidimensional scaling (MDS) plots were constructed using the plotMDS function from limma [52].
 To construct the heatmap in Figure 5, unsupervised clustering of log2(FC) values for the proteins common to EVs from all strains was performed using Gower’s formula via the daisy function from the R package cluster [57].

 Protein localisation and attribute prediction